jambonrose/django-improved-user/docs/create_custom_user_with_mixins.rst

     Setting ``abstract = True`` in the ``Meta`` class would allow the class above to be an AbstractUser model similar to :py:class:`~improved_user.model_mixins.AbstractUser`

+For all of the classes you may use to create your own :code:`User` model, please see :mod:`~improved_user.model_mixins`.